Native Fitness & Nutrition (FAN)

 SERVICES

-- Physical fitness activities including basketball, volleyball, pickleball, walking groups, circuit training, yoga, running, and traditional dancing.
+• Organized group physical fitness activities, including basketball, volleyball, pickleball, walking groups, circuit training, running, and traditional dancing.

-- Nutrition education and cooking classes to promote healthier eating and reduce the risk for diabetes, heart disease, and other health issues.
+• Nutrition education that promotes healthier eating and reduces the risk for diabetes, heart disease, and other health issues.

 OPEN GYM AND FITNESS CENTER HOURS